microting/eform-sdk-dotnet/README.md

 ## Changelog

+  - Version 1.6.0.3 *(August 9th 2017)*
+	- Fixing the broken saving of latitude for the GPS coordinates.

   - Version 1.6.0.2 *(August 3rd 2017)*
 	- Fixing the log of null value and better upgrading of settings table.